How to Apply – Junior (7-13)

 Step 2 – registration

-Parents may register their child for St Edmund’s Junior School at any time before or after a visit by completing and returning a registration form together with a non-refundable £100 registration fee.
+Parents may register their child for St Edmund’s Junior School at any time before or after a visit by completing the online registration form here, together with a non-refundable £100 registration fee.
 Your son or daughter’s name is then added to the provisional list for entry in the term indicated.
 Your child cannot be assessed for entry, and subsequently accepted, without first having been registered.

 Step 3 – assessment